shahv1057/blog/src/pages/the_weeknd.md

 ### Clean Data

-NLP requires clean text data.
-More specifically, it requires punctuation-free, lowercase text to standardize analysis.
+Clean text data is essential to Natural Language Processing. chose to requires punctuation-free, lowercase text to standardize analysis.
 To make these changes, I built a simple data cleaning function:

 ```
 def clean_data(series):